 Where is the housing crisis worst in Ireland?

-Census 2022 recorded 166,000 vacant homes in Ireland at the same time 57,000 households were approved and waiting for social housing.
+Census 2022 recorded 166,000 vacant homes in Ireland.
+At the same time, 57,000 households were approved and waiting for social housing.
 In Dublin's inner city, one-in-two households rents privately — more than double the 19% national rate.
 Home ownership has fallen from 80% nationally in 1991 to 66%.
 The crisis is not uniform: it is sharply geographic.
 The data is below.

 Areas with the highest private renting rates